gosukiwi/jquery-seeker/README.md

 Gets the selected item.
 This method shouldn't be necessary as whenever an item is selected, your callback function will be executed with the selected item itself, but it's included for the sake of completeness.
 You might want to do some complicated behaviour, in which case, you can use this function.

+## setSource

+This method lets you update the source of the seeker.
+Remember to update it on the peer seeker too!

 # Useful CSS configuration
 The seeker is highly dependant of the CSS configuration.
 You can change almost all the visuals of the seeker modifying this file, but there are some definitions that should be remarked.